christophkogler/bitburner-scripts/README.md

 # dev-menu
 This script allows opening a dev menu containing controls for most mechanics in the game, and some spoilers.
 (Functional as of 02/10/24)

+# noodle-daemon
+An example of a dom exploit to eat noodles very fast.
+Yummy yummy!